FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 Tip: The best GCs specify every piece of HVAC equipment by tag number, not just by type.
 Tags create accountability — "RTU-1" cannot be omitted the way "one rooftop unit" can be quietly excluded.

-• Rooftop units (RTUs): Specify each unit by tag, cooling capacity (tons or kW), heating capacity (kW or MBH), supply airflow (L/s or CFM), efficiency rating (EER or SEER for cooling; AFUE for heating), and BMS integration protocol (BACnet or Modbus).
+• Rooftop units (RTUs): Specify each unit by tag, cooling capacity (tons or kW), heating capacity (kW or MBH), supply airflow (L/s or CFM), efficiency rating (EER, SEER, IEER per ASHRAE 90.1), and BMS integration protocol (BACnet or Modbus).
 Roof curbs — specify whether furnished by the RTU manufacturer or fabricated by the sheet metal sub.
+Confirm minimum ventilation rates per ASHRAE 62.1.

 • Split systems: Specify indoor unit type (cassette, wall-mount, ducted), outdoor unit location, refrigerant line set length and routing, and maximum allowable line set length per manufacturer specifications.
 Exceeding manufacturer's maximum line length requires additional refrigerant charge — this must be in scope explicitly.